 Ioco and April Road form Port Moody’s quieter eastern corridor along Burrard Inlet — historic Ioco townsite (the former oil-refinery community), the April Road residential streets above the Inlet, and the Old Mill Park / Inlet trail network at the door.
 Established family streets with mid-century stock, a slower turnover, and meaningful waterfront proximity at non-Belcarra pricing.

 A small, slow-turning market.
 Inventory is thin — often a handful of detached transactions per year.
-Pricing reflects Inlet proximity + the mid-century-stock character + the quiet established-streets identity.
+Pricing reflects Inlet proximity, the mid-century-stock character, and the quiet established-streets identity.
+Here’s the current pulse, with the numbers that actually drive the decision.

 Wants the absolute quietest residential streets in Port Moody — cul-de-sacs, low traffic, established neighbours.
 The trade-off: less amenity density than Moody Centre or Newport Village.